ScaleSec/gcp_org_policy_notifier/README.md

 | secret\_version | The version of the Slack Webhook secret in GCP.
 Leave as an empty string to use "latest" | `any` | `"latest"` | yes |
 | time\_zone | The timezone to use in scheduler. | `string` | `"America/Detroit"` | no |
 | topic\_name | Name of pubsub topic connecting the scheduled job and the function. | `string` | n/a | yes |

+## Feedback

+Feedback is welcome and encouraged via a GitHub issue.
+Please open an issue for any bugs, feature requests, or general improvements you would like to see.
+Thank you in advance!